marcelotduarte/cx_Freeze/doc/src/faq.rst

 Multiprocessing support
 -----------------------

-On Linux, macOS, and Windows, multiprocessing support is managed by cx_Freeze, including support for pyTorch.
+On Linux, macOS, and Windows, :pythondocs:`multiprocessing
+<library/multiprocessing.html>` support is managed by **cx_Freeze**,
+including support for PyTorch.

+Depending on the platform, multiprocessing supports three ways to start a process.
+These start methods are: spawn, fork, and forkserver.

 However, to produce an executable, you must use `multiprocessing.freeze_support()`.

-One needs to call this function straight after the if __name__ == '__main__' line of the main module.
+One needs to call this function straight after the ``if __name__ == "__main__"`` line of the main module.
 For example:

   .. code-block:: python